 Leaf scales will be noticed if you look carefully.
 These are not the true leaves of the Iris, but protective scales for the rhizome stem.

 If left for a few years, the rhizome of the Iris will continue to grow outwards from its central starting point – in search of new soil and new food supplies.
 This will lead to an ever increasing branched structure with new shoots emerging only at the tips of the rhizomes.
 In gardening terms, this will lead to an unsightly clump of rhizomes with a bare centre and a ‘ring’ of irises at the perimeter.

 The Rhizome is the basic food storage organ of the plant, as with other plants which grow a conventional branched, upright stem.

 Because rhizomes have a dormant or otherwise bud structure along their length, they can be cut into sections – each section containing at least one bud, and ‘rooted’ to produce new plans.
 This is best carried out in autumn or winter.
 The fact that your rhizome cutting has to ‘root’ - the same as any other type of stem cutting accentuates the fact that the rhizome is a stem.

 The image shows the stem segments or 'nodes', the shoots, and the roots.
 Each of the stem segments will have modified - sometimes scale-like - leaves, and most importantly, a bud from which a new shoot can be tempted to emerge.
 As with most plants, the stem is 'anchored' to the ground by the root system.

-If you cut up the rhizome into sections in the autumn or winter, each section will re-grow as a plant the following year, providing that the sections are large enough to each have a bud.
-The buds are easy to see with lily of the valley and also - if you look carefully - the iris.
+Each section will (should) e-grow as a plant the following year, providing that the sections are large enough to each have a bud.
+The buds are easy to see with lily of the valley also – another plant that has a rhizome as a main stem.

 By David Hughes - email@example.com